zarf-dev/proposals/0019-refactor-image-operations/README.md

   - (i.e. the Zarf Agent and CLI?
 The init package and the CLI?)
 -->

 There are differences between the annotations on the index.json for images pulled by Crane vs ORAS.
-Zarf must ensure that packages created using Crane are backwards compatible for all operations.
+Zarf must continue to work in the following situations:

+- A package created with older version of Zarf, using Crane, must deploy with newer version of Zarf, using ORAS.
+- A package created with a newer version of Zarf, using ORAS, must deploy with an older version of Zarf, using Crane.

 ## Implementation History